btochi/btochi.github.io/_posts/2020-10-22-Variations-on-a-theme-by-Bellman.md

 # The Bellman Equation

 Now we come to the meaty part of this post.
-Before we move one, take a minute to think how would yo approach the problem of computing the functions above.
+Before we move on, take a minute to think how would yo approach the problem of computing the functions above.
 Or even more broadly, how would you try to find out an optimal policy.

 The Bellman Equations are recursive relations that the value functions satisfy.
 They impose a condition that actually defines them (i.e. any function satisfying the corresponding Bellman Equation is the corresponding function).
 Let's deduce the Bellman Equation for $$V_\pi$$